bmcandr/lisf-test/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Create a report to help us track bugs
+about: Find a bug?
+Tell us about it!
 title: ''
 labels: bug
 assignees: ''